RebelAKL/ImageEntityExtractor/README.md

 python main.py

-The script performs the following steps:
+This script will:

-    Download Images: Downloads images specified in test.csv to the images/ directory.
+    Download images from URLs provided in test.csv.
-    Preprocess Data: Extracts and cleans text from images using OCR.
+    Preprocess images by extracting and cleaning text.
-    Train Model: Trains a text classification model based on the provided training data.
+    Train the text classification model using the prepared training data.
-    Predict: Uses the trained model to predict entity values for the test data.
+    Predict entity values for test images and save results to output.csv.
-    Save Predictions: Saves predictions to output.csv.
-    Validate Output: Checks the output file format using the sanity checker.
+    Validate the output format using the sanity checker.

 Output

-The output will be saved in output.csv with the following columns:
+The results will be saved in output.csv with columns:

     index: The unique identifier from the test set.
     prediction: The predicted entity value in the format "x unit".